Antonia Fraser: Honours

 Fraser was appointed Commander of the Order of the British Empire (CBE) in the 1999 Birthday Honours and promoted to Dame Commander of the Order of the British Empire (DBE) in the 2011 New Year Honours for services to literature.
 She was appointed a Member of the Order of the Companions of Honour (CH) in the 2018 New Year Honours for services to literature.
 She was elected a Fellow of the Royal Society of Literature in 2003.

 Archives

-Lady Antonia Fraser's uncatalogued papers (relating to her "Early Writing", "Fiction", and "Non-Fiction") are on loan at the British Library.
-Papers by and relating to Lady Antonia Fraser are also catalogued as part of the Harold Pinter Archive, which is part of its permanent collection of Additional Manuscripts.
+Fraser's uncatalogued papers (relating to her "Early Writing", "Fiction" and "Non-Fiction") are on loan at the British Library.
+Papers by and relating to Fraser are also catalogued as part of the Harold Pinter Archive, which is part of its permanent collection of Additional Manuscripts.